Medical Laboratory Technician

 MLT 191: MLT Immunohematology

-Theory and techniques in immunohematology are presented to the student.
-In this course coverage includes antigen and antibody reactions including blood typing, antibody detection and identification, and compatibility testing.
-Upon completion, students should be able to apply theories and principles of immunohematology to procedures for transfusion and donor services, and correlate blood banking practices to certain disease states and disorders.
+Semester Hours 5The student is presented with theory and techniques in immunohematology.
+This course covers antigen and antibody reactions, including blood typing, antibody detection and identification, and compatibility testing.
+Upon completion, students should be able to apply the theories and principles of immunohematology to procedures for transfusion and donor services, and correlate blood banking practices with specific disease states and disorders.

 MLT 293: MLT Medical Laboratory Review Seminar